chrischiedo/chrischiedo.github.io/_posts/2022-10-10-getting-started-with-rust.md

 This is a comprehensive guide on how to get started with the [Rust programming language](https://www.rust-lang.org/).
 I hope it sets you on a steady path to mastering the language and serves as a strong starting point for your Rust journey.

 >**Note**: Rust has a reputation for having a (relatively) steep learning curve.
 This guide assumes that you are at least familiar with programming in general (perhaps you've worked with other languages like Python or JavaScript before).
-Rust being a systems programming language, having _some_ experience with C/C++ would put you in a better place when starting with Rust (but it's not a _hard_ requirement).
+Since Rust is a systems programming language, having _some_ experience with C/C++ would put you in a better place when starting with Rust (but it's not a _hard_ requirement).
 Some familiarity with functional programming would also help (but again, it's not a _hard_ requirement).

 With that out of the way, let's get started.